-This is an adapter to modify your G-Shock so that you will be able to use straps like Nato and Zulu Straps for better fit, comfort and durability.
+This is a compatible adapter to modify your G-Shock so that you will be able to use Ballistic nylon straps for better fit, comfort and durability.
 This G-Shock modification will bring a new lease of life to your Casio watch.

-Allows Casio G-Shock watches to be used with 22mm and 24mm Nato or Zulu straps.
+Allows Casio G-Shock watches to be used with 22mm and 24mm or straps.
 You will be able to use 22mm but there will be some play.

-How to fit the Casio G-Shock Nato Strap Adapters
+How to fit the Casio G-Shock Compatible Strap Adapters

 1. Remove the standard polyurethane strap using the spring bar tool provided and use back the removed spring bars to attach the adapter (or use our thinner spring bar supplied if the original spring bar is hard to snap into the lug hole)

 2. Slide one end of the spring bar into the lug hole

 3. Use the spring bar tool and push the spring bar inwards so it comes into contact with the inner side of the lugs.